-2 years of social science, including 1 year of U.S. history, or U.S. history and government.

-4 years of English.

-3 years of math (algebra, geometry and intermediate algebra).

-2 years of laboratory science (l biological and 1 physical, both with labs).

-2 years in the same foreign language (subject to waiver for applicants demonstrating equivalent competence).

-1 year of visual and performing arts: art, dance, drama/theater, or music.

-1 year of electives: selected from English, advanced mathematics, social science, history, laboratory science, foreign language, visual and performing arts or other courses approved and included on the UC/CSU "a-g" list.
+- 2 years of social science, including 1 year of U.S. history, or U.S. history and government - 4 years of English - 3 years of math (algebra, geometry and intermediate algebra) - 2 years of laboratory science (1 biological & 1 physical, both must have laboratory instruction) - 2 years in the same foreign language (subject to waiver for applicants demonstrating equivalent competence) - 1 year of visual and performing arts: art, dance, drama/theater, or music - 1 year of electives: selected from English, advanced mathematics, social science, history, laboratory science, foreign language, visual and performing arts or other courses approved and included on the UC/CSU "a-g" list